Conducting Research

 Registration

 All researchers must register and present photo identification prior to their initial use of Archives and Special Collections materials.
-Visit https://collections.lib.purdue.edu/researcher-services to register.
+Visit https://purdue.aeon.atlas-sys.com to register.
 Upon registration, researchers are asked to agree to terms and conditions for research.
+Once registered, researchers may request appointments to view materials in the Archives and Special Collections reading room or request reproductions.

 Hours and Appointments